Atopsxv/Learn-Tech/No visuals.md

 - Method 2 instead of restarting pc:
 1. Press control + shift + esc to open task manager.
-2. Navigate to the top, click on file, run new service.
+2. Navigate to the top, click on file, run new task.
 3. Type [explorer.exe,]() then enter.
 4. Do the same for the other 2 services.
 Find name for them i need to.